earthly/website/blog/_posts/2022-04-21-aws-lambda-golang.md

 ## Conclusion

-So there you go, serverless golang.
+So there you go, containerized serverless Golang.
 We built a program in Go that has some OS level dependencies (lynx), we've wrapped it up into a container, we ran it in an AWS Lambda and then also used S3 get and puts for caching.
 And the whole up to a REST end-point.
-You can [test it out]() or use it for your own purposes and the full source code on [github]().
+You can [test it out](https://earthly-tools.com/text-mode) or use it for your own purposes and the full source code on [github]().